 Apply for admission to the University of Southern Indiana by completing our online application.
+Please use either Internet Explorer or Mozilla Firefox browser when completing the application.
+Using other browsers, such as Chrome, will cause errors upon application submission.
 There is a $40 application fee.

 NOTE: During heavy application times (September through November), it takes approximately 2-3 weeks to process an application and make an admission decision, assuming all of the required elements have been submitted (application fee, transcript, and test scores).
 If you have submitted an application more than three weeks ago and have not received a letter, call our office to check on the status of your application.

-2. Attach or request your transcript, with an SAT/ACT score, from your Guidance Counselor.
+2. Request your transcript, with an SAT/ACT score, from your Guidance Counselor.

 3. Once USI has received your application and fee, high school transcript, and SAT/ACT score, a decision will be made by the Undergraduate Admissions office.